Scarves and woolly hats at the ready; Christmas is coming to London, and with it comes a flurry of festive ice rinks.

 Skate around Henry VIII's sixteenth-century pad this festive season.
 Hampton Court Palace makes a mighty picturesque backdrop for this outdoor rink, especially when lit up after dark.
 The rink, which is right in front of the Tudor pile and by the side of the Thames, is an impressive 1,040 square metres.
 With sessions for beginners and experts, as well as food and drink pop-ups, this wintery attraction is ideal for skaters of all ages and skills.
 Wrap up warm and take a turn on the ice in this regal back yard.

-Queens Skate Dine Bowl has been around since the 1930s, and now boasts a fancy new look with a slick ice-skating rink, state-of-the-art bowling lanes and west London’s only outpost of the cult-status burger joint MEATliquor.
+Queens Skate Dine Bowl has been around since the 1930s, and now boasts a fancy new look with a slick ice-skating rink, state-of-the-art bowling lanes and an outpost of the cult-status burger joint MEATliquor.
 There are also two cafés, and a fun retro games arcade.
 Plus, it's one of the only places in London where you can also do curling and go-karting on ice.

 Streatham has long been a home of ice and all the fun that comes with it.
 The rink was first opened here in 1931, where it stood for 80 years before getting a much needed renovation in 2013.
 Now it is Olympic sized (that's 60x30m) with almost 1,000 seats surrounding it.
 Both pros and novices of all ages can use the rink, with classes in skating and ice hockey also vailable.